 Some Guidelines Regarding Time and Prayer.

 3) Prayer redeem’s itself.
-Lastly, truth be told, I find that when I spend a good solid 30 minutes or more in quality morning prayer, my day and my life go far better and time is not near the issue I would like to think it is.
+Lastly, truth be told, I find that when I spend a good solid thirty minutes in quality morning prayer, my day and my life go far better and time is not near the issue I would like to think it is.
 Don’t be intimidated by that number, 30.
 Even just a few minutes of connecting with God can make a huge difference.
 If you’re not currently praying at the front end of the day, even five or ten minutes can be hugely beneficial.

-In short, the rewards of even a modest morning commitment of 20 or 30 minutes far exceed the burden or trouble it may appear to be.
-The bottom line is that if we are too busy to pray, then you are too busy.
+The bottom line is that the rewards of even a modest morning commitment to prayer far exceed the burden or trouble it may appear to be.
+If you are concerned you are too busy to pray, then you are too busy.
 Consider one simple activity you could give up and replace with prayer.